-Health care and social assistance is a big employer in Canada.
+Healthcare and social assistance is a large industry in Canada.
 The demand for health care and other support services is large and growing and job prospects for nurses are expected to be above average over the next several years.

-Registered nurses make up over 75% of the regulated nurses in Canada and are the largest group of health care providers in the country.
+Registered nurses comprise over 75% of the regulated nurses in Canada and are the largest group of healthcare providers in the country.

-There are many steps that you can take before immigrating to Canada to improve your chances of success to practice your profession in your future country.
-Consider doing the following which would improve your chances of being registered as a Registered Nurse in Canada:
+There are steps that you can take before you immigrate to improve your chances of practicing your profession in Canada.

-- Contact the Canadian diplomatic mission closest to you to find out about the employment requirements for the engineering occupation in Canada.
+- Contact the Canadian diplomatic mission closest to you to find out about the employment requirements for nursing in Canada.

 - Contact the regulatory body in the province or territory where you intend to settle and work to clarify the requirements and, where possible, actually begin the application process.

-- You will be asked to provide documents to the regulator, or have them sent directly by other organizations for you.
-Your education, work and identity documents are important and it is much easier to gather them or any other required official document while you are still in your home country.
+- You’ll be asked to provide documents to the regulator, or have them sent directly by other organizations for you.
+Your education, work and identity documents are important and it’s much easier to gather them or any other required official document while you’re still in your home country.

-- Verify the translation requirements.
+- Gather your education, work, identity documents, and any other official documents while you are still in your native country.
+Verify if they need to be translated.
 In some case, you will be required to use professional translation services in Canada.

-- Subscribe to the newsletters of the related professional organizations.
-This will help you to keep yourself updated with the developments even while you are still in your home country.
+- Subscribe to the newsletters of related professional organizations.
+This will help keep you updated with the developments even while still in your home country.

 - Know the name of your job in Canada and make a list of potential employers.

-- Enquire about the procedure to get a driver’s license in Canada and apply for it right after you land, as it would be very useful when you get a job or even to get a job.
+- Find out how to get a driver’s license in Canada and apply for it as soon as you land.
+It will be useful when you get a job, or even to search for a job.